mmomtchev/magickwand.js/README.md

 ![](https://gist.githubusercontent.com/mmomtchev/3ca8f7c96a0a09ef1dd530c8f73dd959/raw/5a54c384c99c336bb2bc71b75cf0109c6b2c69e7/SWIG-positioning.png)

 ImageMagick has an absolutely huge number of API methods and objects - the SWIG-generated module totals more than 400k lines of C++ code - and this is only covering the `Magick++` API and the enums from the `MagickWand` API.
 However there are relatively few distinct method signatures.
-The whole SWIG project which brings you this full API to Node.js, measures a grand total of only **656** lines - half of which are comments!!
+The whole SWIG project which brings you this full API to Node.js and the browser, measures a grand total of only **656** lines - half of which are comments!!

 I have tried to be as verbose as possible throughout the `Magick++.i` file - you should start there.
 ImageMagick is a very complex C++ project with over 30 years history and it uses (almost) every single SWIG feature.
-Study the various JS wrappers that expect special arguments (`Buffer`, `TypedArray`, arrays), remember to check the ImageMagick header file for the original C++ function and you should be able to use its SWIG typemaps as a starting point in your project.
+Study the various JS wrappers that expect special arguments (`ArrayBuffer`, `TypedArray`, arrays), remember to check the ImageMagick header file for the original C++ function and you should be able to use its SWIG typemaps as a starting point in your project.

-There is also a [medium article about using the new NAPI support in SWIG](https://mmomtchev.medium.com/effortlessly-porting-a-major-c-library-to-node-js-with-swig-napi-3c1a5c4a233f).
+There is also a [medium article about using the new Node-API support in SWIG](https://mmomtchev.medium.com/effortlessly-porting-a-major-c-library-to-node-js-with-swig-napi-3c1a5c4a233f).

 Current status of SWIG Node-API as of 2023-10-22:
 ---